THOMASELOVE/432-classes-2024/class09/README.md

 3. The [Minute Paper after Class 9](https://bit.ly/432-2024-min-09) is due Wednesday 2024-02-14 at noon.
 You'll find it at <https://bit.ly/432-2024-min-09>.
 4. A bonus question for Quiz 1 is **now** available on [Campuswire](https://campuswire.com/).
 Look for the **Quiz 1 Bonus Question: "How to be a modern scientist"** post (it's #40).
 Responses are due to [Campuswire](https://campuswire.com/) by the time the Quiz is due, which is Tuesday 2024-02-27 at noon.
 The bonus question will be worth approximately 3 points for a complete and well-written response, with some partial credit available.

-## On (Project) Titles
+## On the Project Plans.

+Current Status of Project A Plans [can be found here](https://github.com/THOMASELOVE/432-classes-2024/blob/main/projectA/plans.md)

-- Your project should have a meaningful title (not containing the words “432” or “Project” or “Proposal” or “Plan”) but rather something describing your actual data and plans.
-- Please keep the main title to no more than 80 characters, including spaces.
-- Avoid deadwood like "The Analysis of" or "Analyzing" or "Effects of" or "factors associated with" in titles.
-- Don't use acronyms, initialisms or abbreviations in titles which confuse the reader.
+1. Your project should have a meaningful title (not containing the words “432” or “Project” or “Proposal” or “Plan”) but rather something describing your actual data and plans.
+Please keep the main title to no more than 80 characters, including spaces.
+Avoid deadwood like "The Analysis of" or "Analyzing" or "Effects of" or "factors associated with" in titles.
+Don't use acronyms, initialisms or abbreviations in titles which confuse the reader.
 Your readers for assignments in 432 include: other students in this class, the TAs, and Dr. Love.
+2. If I've changed your title on the [plan status page](https://github.com/THOMASELOVE/432-classes-2024/blob/main/projectA/plans.md), for heaven's sake, adopt the new title, or improve it in light of what I've written above.
+Do not just regurgitate the original title I didn't like.
+3. More of you could have used a useful subtitle to frame your work, especially if your title only touches on one of your two research questions.
+4. A tibble, when you print it, shows only the first ten rows.
+A data frame that is not a tibble does not do that.
+Make sure you have a tibble before you get to Section 4 and have to print your data frame, or I will return your plan to you to fix this issue.
+Nothing is a more obvious sign that you didn't bother to look closely at the HTML.
+5. Your Project A plan needs to have 10 labeled Sections, not 8, 9 or 12.
+Things are placed in these sections so that the TAs and I can find them quickly.
+Do not make our life more challenging in this regard.
+6. Your description of your data set in Section 1 is important, as is every other part of this plan.
+Do not neglect it.
+7. I recommend you strongly consider upgrading R to version 4.3.2, since it's been around since October 2023, and is thus quite stable now.
+I expect R version 4.3.3 to come out in March or April 2024.
+8. Spelling, grammar and proper use of complete English sentences all count.
+Don't neglect these fundamentals.

 ## Today's Data